minherz/simple-test-app/README.md

 ## Simple Test App (v2)

 A simple web service that allow a quick test of micro-service deployment and routing behaviors.
 It exposes two interfaces:
-- root interface (`/`) that shows an HTML page with deployment information about the host and the application
+- root interface (`/`) returns an HTML page and triggers loading of the information about the host and the application
+- information interface (`/info`) returns an HTML table with the information about the host and the application
 - health interface (`/healthz`) that returns OK once the application start running

 The usage: